Discover the Real Himalayas with Trusted Local Guides & Porters for 2026/2027.

 Annapurna Base Camp Trek is one of the rare treks that anyone can do with preparation.
 Whether you are a first-timer or an inexperienced trekker, you will still enjoy the ABC Trek.
 Yes, the overall experience might differ, but not the thrill this trek offers.
 That said, you need to prepare accordingly for this trek, regardless of your experience, especially when you are doing it in fewer days.

-Short ABC Trek for Beginner Trekker
+Short ABC Trek Experience for beginner Trekker

-In short, ABC Trek, a beginner can expect a challenge but not an overwhelming one.
+In short, ABC Trek, a beginner can expect a challenge, but it is not an overwhelming one.
 You will be walking for about 5 to 7 hours daily.
 Considering you might need multiple breaks in between, it might also take 8 hours to cover the same distance.
 So, it is better if you start early.
 If you are doing this trek, start exercising a few weeks before the trek commences.
 Also, expect sore legs, moments of doubt, and a strong sense of accomplishment by the end.
 We recommend that you do at least one short trek or hike beforehand to gain experience.

-Short ABC Trek for Intermediate Trekkers
+Short ABC Trek Experience for Intermediate Trekkers

 If you’ve done other treks below or around 4,000 m, the trails to Annapurna Base Camp will be comfortable for you.
 But they will still be challenging, depending on how often you go on a trek.
 Since the itinerary is tight, it might push your endurance.
 So, you need to focus on building stamina and practising core and leg strength before the trek begins.
 The trek will offer you a balance between adventure and reward.
 More than focusing on fitness, you will focus on nature.